- What Is PERT?

 Let’s move these concepts from abstraction to reality.
 To better understand the power of a PERT chart, let’s make one together.
 For our PERT chart example, we’ll create a project around building a website.
-The PERT chart will help us organize our project with milestones, allow us to estimate our tasks and quickly uncover the critical path.
+The PERT chart will allow us to visualize our project’s activities and milestones to quickly uncover the critical path.

 Observe the PERT Chart below, and we’ll walk through how we created it.

-Next, we figure out how long all the tasks to get to our deliverables will take.
-The amount of time you estimate should be added to the chart next to each node.
-In our example chart, the time estimate is depicted by small green circles in the corner of each node.
+Next, we figure out how long all the activities to get to our milestones will take.
+The amount of time you estimate with the PERT formula should be added to each vector as shown in our example chart.
 We used weeks as our time unit, but it could be days or months, depending on your project.

 With the completed chart, it becomes clear which activities are critical to delivering the project on time.
-These are represented by the red numbers in the nodes.
+These are represented by the white vectors.
 Once the critical path is determined, you can easily refer to it to keep your project on track!

 - Nodes: These are the symbols used to visualize milestones and project tasks.
 They can be represented by circles or triangles.